msa-em/stem-transfer-of-information/08_segmented_ssb.md

 :label: fig_segmented_ssb
 :placeholder: ./figures/segmented_ssb_placeholder.png
 Effect of detector geometries on the CTF for SSB direct ptychography.
+The double-triple overlap regions are colloquially referred to as "trotters", due to their visual similarity with a [](wiki:Pig's_trotter).
 :::

 We note the following: